How many SaaS applications does your organization use today? 1? 10? 100?

 A Long Time Ago in a Galaxy Far, Far Away…

-Long before SaaS became a household acronym, before “as-a-service” became the de rigueur delivery model, before we met its other -aaS cousins like PaaS and IaaS, there were on-premise environments.
+Long before SaaS became a household acronym, before “as-a-service” became de rigueur, before we met its other -aaS cousins like PaaS and IaaS, there were on-premise environments.

 Years ago, in traditional legacy infrastructures, IT professionals racked and stacked servers in data centers.
 Everything lived under one roof; data centralization wasn’t a problem.
 Files and emails were stored locally on computers, and IT knew, often with absolute certainty, where data lived.